 In addition to the SP experiment, we will layer on an experiment where we randomly assign free supply of ORS to half of the enrolled providers (Table 3).
 Assignment of ORS supply will be orthogonal to SP-type assignment (i.e. half of the visits in each cell in Table 2 will be with a provider assigned to increased supply).
 ORS supply assignment will be clustered at the town level.
 Towns generally include businesses and commerce that serve a collection of villages.
 Each town can be considered a separate health care market and assigning supply at the town level will mitigate spillover of free ORS supply to control providers.
-This experiment builds on our previous work which highlighted lack of ORS availability in the private sector as a potential barrier to use.
-This work documented that only 35% of providers visited in Gujarat had ORS available on site.
+This experiment builds on our previous work which highlighted lack of ORS availability in the private sector as a potential barrier to use.16 This work documented that only 35% of providers visited in Gujarat had ORS available on site.
 Moreover, according to a 2012 market analysis, 50% of 300 private providers surveyed in Uttar Pradesh had ORS stocked, 12% were out of stock, and 38% never had ORS stocked.
-Common reasons for not stocking ORS were low patient demand (35%) and low profit margin (15%).
-Our intervention is expected to create an exogenous increase in the share of providers that have ORS stocked.
+Common reasons for not stocking ORS were low patient demand (35%) and low profit margin (15%).50 Our intervention is expected to create an exogenous increase in the share of providers that have ORS stocked.
 Comparison of the providers that received increase supply relative to the provider that did not will identify the intention-treat-effect of increased supply.
 We will use an instrumental variables approach to estimate the impact of actually having ORS supply vs. not having supply (see below).

 Table 3.
 ORS Supply Experimental Design

 Increased Number of Number of

 Supply?
 Providers Visits

 Yes 1,000 1,000

 No 1,000 1,000

-We will distribute roughly one month's supply of ORS to providers assigned to received increased supply and we will ensure that all SP visits are conducted before this supply is expected to run out.
-Supply will be distributed free of charge and providers will be asked to dispense to their patients as they see fit, but not to give it away to other providers.
-We will dispense 80 sachets of ORS to each provider, which is enough for them to treat more than one diarrhea case per day prior to our SP visit.
+We will distribute one month's supply of ORS to providers assigned to received increased supply and we will ensure that all SP visits are conducted before this supply is expected to run out.
+Supply will be distributed free of charge and providers will be asked to sell at the market price.
+We will base supply quantities for each facility on diarrhea case load and provide enough ORS so that each case could receive two sachets of ORS (the recommended treatment quantity).
 All standardized patient visits will be conducted within three weeks of the roll-out of the supply intervention to ensure that facilities assigned to receive free ORS still have it in stock.

-It is possible that providing free ORS supply to providers will incentivize ORS dispensing beyond the effect of having ORS available.
+It is possible that providing free ORS supply to providers will incentivize ORS dispensing beyond the effect of ensuring that ORS is stocked.
 For example, a provider that already had ORS stocked might be more likely to dispense ORS after receiving free increased supply.
 Thus, this would not capture the stock-out effect, but some other supply effect.
 However, this goes against neoclassical economic theory, which predicts that providers will sell the product that maximizes profits.
 If the profits from ORS are lower than the profits from other treatments, providers would still have a financial incentive to sell these other treatments (we will ensure that providers understand that the free ORS distribution only happens once).
 In practice, people do not always adhere to the neoclassical model.
 We will test for this by creating three subgroups of providers: 1) providers that never dispense ORS directly to patients, 2) providers that sometimes dispense ORS but were out of stock at baseline, and 3) providers that had ORS in stock at baseline.
 We will assess how ORS supply impacts ORS dispensing separate for each of these three types of providers.